 - You can contact the center through the "Kol HaBriut" call center:

 - Phone: or

 - Email: firstname.lastname@example.org

-- The following will be performed at the center:
+- The center will do the following:

 - The documents will be stored and kept available for those treating a terminally ill patient, if needed.